Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 The free-threaded Stable ABI, `abi3t`, gives extension maintainers a path to one artifact per platform for Python 3.15 and newer.
 Older non-free-threaded versions can still be covered by `abi3`.
-If you maintain a project that currently ships `abi3` wheels, we suggest building two more wheels: a version-specific free-threaded Python 3.14 wheel and a `cp315-abi3.abi3t` to target both builds on Python 3.15 and newer.
+If you maintain a project that currently ships `abi3` wheels, we suggest building two more wheels: a version-specific free-threaded Python 3.14 wheel and a `cp315-abi3.abi3t` wheel to target both builds on Python 3.15 and newer.
 This is summarized in the table below.

 <div className="overflow-x-auto">